rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 [![](/images/sign-acs9.png "sign-acs9.png")]({{site.url}}/images/sign-acs9.png)

-This will make available the cosign public signature generated in the step before, and that will enable ACS/Stackrox to check through the System Policies, the verification check of the images that we will produce / deploy in our K8s / OCP cluster.
+This will make available the cosign public signature generated in the step before, and that will enable ACS/StackRox to check through the System Policies, the verification check of the images that we will produce / deploy in our K8s / OCP cluster.

-### 6.3 Add Stackrox/ACS Policy Image Signature Verification
+### 6.3 Add StackRox/ACS Policy Image Signature Verification

-Now that we have the cosign public key present in the Stackrox / ACS cluster, we need to generate a System Policy that verifies the Image Signature of the container images that we will build within our Tekton Pipelines and/or deploy in our ${NAMESPACE} inside of our K8s cluster.
+Now that we have the cosign public key present in the StackRox / ACS cluster, we need to generate a System Policy that verifies the Image Signature of the container images that we will build within our Tekton Pipelines and/or deploy in our ${NAMESPACE} inside of our K8s cluster.

 * Copy and paste the content of the [ACS Policy pre-generated](https://raw.githubusercontent.com/rcarrata/ocp4-network-security/sign-acs/sign-images/policies/signed-image-policy.json) (or upload the json file):